JuliusMoehring/GetOldTweets/README.md

 - **Main:** Examples of how to use.

-- **Exporter:** Export tweets to a csv file named "tweets.csv" and stores the file on Desktop
+- **Exporter:** Export tweets to a csv file named "tweets.csv" (separated by "∆") and stores the file on Desktop